uvaaland/cig_llnl_workshop/vis_mesh.md

 ```shell
       sbatch submit_mesher
 ```
   And use `squeue` to monitor the job.
+Once the job finishes, we can check the `OUTPUT_FILES/output_mesher.txt` to make sure that the mesher ran successfully, and then we can move on to the next step.

 * **Step 2: Combine the output mesh data**